The “United States of America” has become a misnomer.

-The States Say “No”
+Or the States Just Say “No”

 The recent nullification movement started in 1996 when California voters approved Proposition 215, the Compassionate Use Act, authorizing the possession, cultivation and use of marijuana for limited medical use despite absolute federal prohibition.
 The federal government has no authority to ban a plant.
 If you doubt this, ask yourself why it took a constitutional amendment to ban alcohol.
 But despite federal law, and a Supreme Court opinion supporting it, that single act of California defiance has grown.
 Today, 33 states have legalized medical marijuana and 10 states have legalized the plant completely.
 With so many states refusing to enforce federal prohibition, it is unenforcible.
 This is nullification in practice and effect.

 States have applied nullification in other areas of federal overreach: in healthcare, the Federal Reserve’s unconstitutional monopoly in our money (by declaring precious metals as legal tender), food regulations, gun control, the EPA, education schemes and more.

 There are various levels of state sovereignty over federal officers.
 There have been no objections, for example, to state officers arresting federal agents for breaking state laws.

 Kicked out of the Senate, the states are recovering their sovereignty the best they can.

 The NGA, already acting as a confederate US Senate in substantial ways, could use its power of unity and move the states from their present position as rebellious children to equals with the general U.S. population — the U.S. House of Representatives.
 What could be more natural, and thus easier, than for the states, working through the NGA, to ratify a U.S. Constitutional amendment that undid the Seventeenth.